 Fossils show that life on Earth has a past, and that there is something mysterious about that past.
-Even if Earth had hosted life for billions of years, it would not necessarily have left traces of such life.
+Even if Earth had hosted life for billions of years, it would not necessarily have left a voluminous, layered record of it.
 All rocks might have been formed when the planet was formed, and life have subsisted just on the surface, leaving no trace of its history.

 But that is not how things are.
-Collectively, Earth’s rocks provide a continuous record.
-Like the Turin papyrus of Egyptian kings, the record is fragmentary and difficult to decipher, but at least it gives us something to go on, and the fossils within the rocks can be spectacular.
+Collectively, the rock record is continuous – there were always sediments forming somewhere on Earth.
+The fossil record contained within it, on the other hand, like the Turin papyrus of Egyptian kings, is fragmentary and difficult to decipher.
+But it gives us something to go on, and the fossils within the rocks can be spectacular.
 Some familiar-looking, others foreign, they provide an opportunity to investigate life’s history almost back to the beginning.
 They represent a mystery which we can try to solve, in the hope of answering some of man’s profoundest questions.

 The prevailing assumption is that fossils reveal an evolutionary story, where plants and animals all trace their genealogy back to self-assembling inorganic chemicals.
-But that is not what the fossils show.
+But that is not correct.
 The first five-sixths of the record consists of bacteria and algae, and as can be seen from even a casual look at the literature, there is nothing to connect bacteria with multi-celled animals, plants with animals, invertebrates with vertebrates, and so on.
 The beginnings of most major groups are sudden.

 Others argue that fossils are the remains of creatures buried in a global flood.
 This idea too does not stand up, as can be readily seen from the photographs – tracks made by dinosaurs living kilometres above what would have been the pre-flood surface, burnt logs of similar age and stratigraphic height, washed into an estuary after fire.
 Roots and tree stumps buried in growth position, in-situ reefs and encrusted sea-floors, vast reservoirs of organically generated oil, successive coal forests, fossilised tracks, burrows, nests, eggs and faeces left by living animals all show that the geological record cannot be boiled down into a single mega-catastrophe.